Cultural impact of Gilbert and Sullivan: Politics, government, and law

+21st century press mentions of Gilbert and Sullivan songs include a 2010 parody version of the "Major-General's Song" was posted as an op-ed piece in the Richmond Times-Dispatch mocking actions of the Attorney General of Virginia, Ken Cuccinelli.
+A 2024 piece in The New Republic quoted the "little list" song from The Mikado and compared Ko-Ko's little list to Kash Patel's threats to use the F.B.I. and other U.S. government resources to "persecute" Donald Trump's "enemies".

 The law, judges and lawyers are frequently subjects in the operas (Gilbert briefly practiced as a lawyer) and the operas have been quoted and otherwise mentioned in a large number of legal rulings and opinions.
 Some courts appear to reach approximately the same conclusions as Gilbert and Sullivan: "Where does this extraordinary situation leave the lower...
 Courts and State Courts in their required effort to apply the decisions of the Supreme Court of the United States...?
 Like the policeman in Gilbert and Sullivan's The Pirates of Penzance, their 'lot is not a happy one.'"
 On the other hand, in the case Pierson v.
-Ray, which established the doctrine of qualified immunity for police officers, the United States Supreme Court held that "[a] policeman’s lot is not so unhappy that he must choose between being charged with dereliction of duty if he does not arrest when he had probable cause, and being punished with damages if he does."
+Ray, which established the doctrine of qualified immunity for police officers, the United States Supreme Court held that "[a] policeman's lot is not so unhappy that he must choose between being charged with dereliction of duty if he does not arrest when he had probable cause, and being punished with damages if he does."
 A few refer to the law as shown in Gilbert and Sullivan as being archaic.
 The pronouncements of the Lord Chancellor in "Iolanthe" appear to be a particular favourite in legal quotations.
 One U.S. Supreme Court case even discussed a contempt citation imposed on a pro se defendant who, among other conduct, compared the judge to something out of Gilbert and Sullivan.